-Homework scores and Quiz grades will be posted on the ELMS page.
-Exams Grades will also be posted on ELMS.
-If you would like to review any of your grades (including the exams), or have questions about how something was scored, please email the TA to schedule a time to discuss your grade
+Homework scores and Quiz with will be posted on the ELMS page.
+Exams will be returned to you with clear marks.
+If you would like to review any of your grades (including the exams), or have questions about how something was scored, please email me to schedule a time for us to meet in my office.